Zachacious/RouBot/Readme.md

 ## Pre-req:

 You will need to install [Tesseract-OCR](https://github.com/UB-Mannheim/tesseract/wiki).
 You need to be able to call it from the command line.
-Most likely you'll need to add the following environmental variable: `C:\Program Files\Tesseract-OCR\tessdata\`
+Most likely you'll need to add the following environmental variable: `C:\Program Files\Tesseract-OCR\tessdata\` to PATH.

-## Install
+## Install (Windows Only)

+If you'd like to install it on Mac or *nix, you'll need to replace all the Windows API stuff with cross-platform or os specific equivalents.

 + clone or download